Sangagiri: By Air

-The nearest airport to this town is Coimbatore International Airport, which is 117 kms away.
-Alternately, one can reach through Tiruchirappalli International Airport, from a distance of 142 kms.
+The nearest international airport to this town is Coimbatore International Airport, which is 117 km away.
+Alternately, one can reach through Tiruchirappalli International Airport, from a distance of 142 km.
+Another domestic airport available Salem Airport (India), which is 40 km.

 By Rail

 Sangagiri railway station is also called as Sankari Durg railway station (SGE), which is a B grade station in Salem division.
 It has train services to/from major cities nearby.

 The nearest railway junctions are Erode and Salem.
 It is not so crowdy because it is located away from the town, meanwhile people around Sangagiri requested southern railways through Salem division for more trains to halt here.
 There are 14 trains halt here daily.
-Among 14, three are express trains.
+Among 14, six are express trains.
 They are: